 Where differences start to become important is in the diagnosis and treatment of acne on dark, or black skin.
 Greater inflammation is not uncommon, treatments which may be fine on light skin could cause damage.

-Factors including more likelihood of post inflammatory hyperpigmentation, or keloid (overgrowing the wound) scarring need to factored in.
-The long term outcome considered from the outset.
+A greater likelihood of post inflammatory hyperpigmentation should be factored in, or keloid (overgrowing the wound) scarring.
+The long term outcome should be considered from the outset.